 Well, firstly, we do real estate full-time.
 I don’t do anything else.
 That might sound funny, but there are a lot of estate agents here who have other jobs, but we are dedicated to real estate 24/7.
 That means that we can respond quickly when new properties come on the market, and we are always available to help buyers.

-I know the area well.
+We know the area well.

 It’s a very local business.
 You need someone who knows the place inside out.
 A local REALTOR® is always going to serve you better.
 Again, this might seem funny, but there are a lot of agents who sell in Punta Cana who don’t actually live here.
 They don’t see the changes as they happen, and they’re not up to date with current area trends in the property market.
 Our agents live in the community, and we’re dedicated to the community.
 That means that we’re ready to serve clients best, and we have insider knowledge of the region.

-I’m bilingual too!
+We are bilingual too!

 Yes.
 Fluent in English and Spanish.
 We can negotiate on behalf of English-speaking buyers and can quickly translate the fine print of legal documents for them.
 And of course being fluent in Spanish is essential; again, you’d be amazed at the number of real estate agents in the Dominican Republic who aren’t!
 All contracts and laws here are written in Spanish.
 Our clients can relax, knowing that we’ve covered everything.